 Peripheral neuropathy may be considered a disability by the SSA if you the condition is likely to be present for at least 12 months when you are unable to work and you meet the medical requirements as described in the SSA’s Blue Book.

 As soon as you meet these requirements you should file your SSDI application including medical evidence proving peripheral neuropathy is a disability.
 Medical evidence from your doctors proving you are disabled is essential to winning a disability benefits claim.
+Take our SSDI calculator to see how much you could get with disability benefits.

 Proving Your Neuropathy is a Disability